approov/quickstart-ionic-advancedhttp/SHAPES-EXAMPLE.md

 approov registration -add android/app/build/outputs/apk/debug/app-debug.apk
 ```

+Wait at least 30 seconds and run the app again with `ionic cap run android` to ensure it fetches a new Approov token.

 ### iOS

 If you run on a physical device then you will need to register an `.ipa` file.
 Since obtaining this is quite involved we suggest that you instead ensure that attestation [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) on a specific device.
 Launch the app using: